apache/allura/pyforge/docs/platform.rst

 Before we get into the details of how to extend the pyforge platform, perhaps it would be smart to explain some of the big pieces and why there are there.

-We wanted PyForge plugins to be fast, we needed them to scale, and we had some complex requirements for data storage and extensibility.
+We wanted PyForge tools to be fast, we needed them to scale, and we had some complex requirements for data storage and extensibility.
 So, we needed a **fast,** flexible, and easy to use data persistence system.